 Since the early days of European settlement of Australia, domestic dogs have been interbreeding with ‘pure’ dingoes to create hybrids or crossbreds.
 The impact that this interbreeding may have on ecological processes is unknown, but hybrids are considered to pose a genetic threat to the unique identity of the Australian dingo.
 Knowing where the most pure populations of dingoes remain can help managers conserve these dingoes’ genetic integrity.

-Recent results from 3637 wild dog DNA samples from across Australia have found that the percentage of hybrids in the wild is generally higher in areas with large human populations, such as New South Wales and Victoria (Map, right).
-More remote areas inland and to the west have higher levels of dingo purity, with 87% of wild dogs tested in the Northern Territory being pure dingoes (Graph, below).
+Recent results from 3637 wild dog DNA samples from across Australia have shown that the percentage of hybrids in the wild is generally higher in areas with large human populations, such as New South Wales and Victoria.
+More remote areas inland and to the west have higher levels of dingo purity, with 87% of wild dogs tested in the Northern Territory being pure dingoes.

 Since domestic dogs arrived in Australia, interbreeding between dogs and dingoes has progressed rapidly.
 Understanding which areas have pure dingoes and which have hybrids is important for dingo conservation and for understanding the ecology of wild dogs in Australia’s ecosystems.